by Dave Roberts

 |Brooks Lane, 7th March 2017|

 ...and this in turn, encouraged us to return to Brooks Lane to see what the scene looks like in 2017.
 It's still possible to tell that this was once an open pan salt works, as several sections of the original retaining wall along Brooks Lane remain, although the lane itself has been widened (this happened in the early 1970s as part of a deal with ERF Ltd who opened their Service Centre further up the road in 1971 and needed better access for deliveries and trucks travelling to and from the ERF repair shop on the site).
 Most of the site has now become home to Tarmac Readycrete and presents a rather dismal face to the world these days.
 The old salt works, while no oil painting, did have a sort of gloomy utilitarian grandeur to it, which the hotch-potch collection of concrete making apparatus and modern industrial buildings lacks.
 There are ambitious plans to transform the whole area surrounding Brooks Lane into a housing estate and marina development which will change things beyond recognition, if it ever comes to pass.
-It's worth remembering that the Sandbach-Middlewich-Northwich railway line is just a few yards away on the other side of these industrial buildings and the site earmarked for our new railway station is just out of shot to the left.
-If the new development does happen as planned, local residents will be ideally situated for travel to Manchester and Crewe.
+It's worth remembering that the Sandbach-Middlewich-Northwich railway line is just a few yards away on the other side of these industrial buildings and the site suggested - 'suggested' being the operative word - for our new railway station is just out of shot to the left.
+If the new development does happen as planned, and the new station is indeed situated here, local residents will be ideally situated for travel to Manchester and Crewe.
+But isn't that a lot of 'ifs'?

 Note: Murgatroyd's brine pumps, which are currently undergoing preservation are just at the top of the hill, behind the gym and tankwash buildings.